luisherranv/Crowdfunding_ETL/README.md

 1. A Jupyter Notebook, "ETL_Mini_Project_*" where the wildcard at the end has short form names of the group members.

 2. In the "Resources" subdirectory : new CSV files "category", "subcategory", "campaign" and "contacts" that contain the respective DataFrames.
 These can eventually be used to import into a SQL database.
+Note this subdirectory also includes the Excel files that were part of the project's starter code.

 NOTE that the "campaign" CSV should be imported into the database LAST.
 The others can be imported in any order.